Learn how to make soft and fluffy Momofuku steamed buns (fold over steamed buns) that you can later use to make pork steamed buns.

 - Flatten the dough ball with your palm and use a small roller to roll it out into an oval shape and then fold the buns over to form a half circle.
 You can put a parchment paper in between before folding, but it's fine too if you don't

 - Let the dough rise at room temperature.
 If it's winter where you are, you can use your oven "bread proof" function to let them proof in there, or simply turn on your oven to lowest temperature and then turn off and after 15 minutes, place the shaped buns in there to let them proof.
 They won't necessarily double in size, but at least puff up to about 50% of original size.
 Do not overproof your dough

 - Most likely your steamer won't be able to accommodate steaming all buns at one go.
 You may need to steam in 2-3 batches, which means, the rest of the batches will sit longer and continue to proof while waiting for the steamer.
 Not good for the buns!
 Here's what you can do: Make sure the cover them with plastic wrap and then place them in the refrigerator to slow down the yeast activity or halt it all together until they are ready to be steamed

 - Bring the water in your steamer to a boil.
 Wrap the lid of your steamer with a kitchen towel to prevent moisture dripping back on the steamed buns as this will create "burn" spots

 - LOWER THE HEAT TO LOW (Yes, I type this in caps so you don't miss it!).
-Place the buns in there, leaving about 1-inch space in between and steamed on medium heat for 10 minutes
+Place the buns in there, leaving about 1-inch space in between and steam over low heat for 5 minutes

 - If you make extra and plan to store them, place them on a baking sheet, not touching each other, and then put the entire tray inside the freezer for about 1 hour.
 They will harden, but not completely frozen yet.
 Transfer to a freezer bag and they will not stick to each other anymore.
 Try not to keep for more than 1 month